sensu/sensu-docs-legacy/source/docs/0.23/rabbitmq.md

 configuration Hash can be replaced with an Array of RabbitMQ connection configurations (i.e. `"rabbitmq": []` instead of `"rabbitmq": {}`).

-The following is an example [RabbitMQ definition][?] that configures Sensu to connect to a RabbitMQ cluster.
+The following is an example [RabbitMQ definition][13] that configures Sensu to connect to a RabbitMQ cluster.

 _NOTE: the RabbitMQ nodes must first be successfully clustered in order for